complxalgorithm/TweetKeywordMapper/README.md

 2. [National Weather Service](https://www.weather.gov/gis/USStates)
 3. [Data.gov](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-state-and-equivalent-national)

+The program has functionality that allows you to download a US state boundaries shapefile from the US Census Bureau website.
+You can also download the shapefile manually.

 It is recommended that you remove all territories (including Puerto Rico) from the shapefile because only results from a US <em>state</em> will be counted.
 The program has functionality that allows you to do that very easily (currently only available if you are using a shapefile).

 This shapefile can be anywhere within the workspace that you specified in the <em>constants</em> module.
 It can be directly within your root workspace directory or within a subdirectory of the workspace directory.

 ### Run
 Once the program is downloaded onto your machine and all of the requirements are met, you can now run the program.
 Support is available to run the program as the <em>tweetkeywordmapper</em> Python package, or by using the <em>tkm</em> shell script.
-Both of these support six argument/parameter options.
+Both of these support seven argument/parameter options.

 #### Python
 The program runs as the <em>tweetkeywordmapper</em> package.
-The program accepts up to two arguments with one of six options: search, read, counts, create_file, delete_terrs, or help.
-If two arguments are used, create <em>must be</em> one of them.
+The program accepts up to three arguments with seven options: search, read, counts, create_file, delete_terrs, download_shp, or help.
 ```
 $ python3 tweetkeywordmapper -h
-usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-d] [-h]
+usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-d] [-p] [-h]

 Search/Import Tweet data from US states with a keyword, then map the count results.
 - search and read will run mapper.py to map the results after state counts are totaled.
-- if you want to use two parameters, -f or -d must be one of them.
+- if you want to use two parameters, -f, -d, or -p must be one of them.
-- to use three parameters, both -f and -d must be used.
+- to use three parameters, two of -f, -d, or -p must be used.

 optional arguments:
   -s, --search        search Twitter for Tweets containing a specific keyword, then map results